wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include l18n.html %}
 {% include _toc.html %}

-This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to learn to use Hashicorp's Terraform to build, change, and version resources running in <a href="#MultiCloud">multiple cloud platforms</a>.
+This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to learn to use HashiCorp's Terraform to build, change, and version resources running in <a href="#MultiCloud">multiple cloud platforms</a>.
 The sequence of topics has been carefully arranged for quicker learning, based on <a href="Tutorials">various tutorials on this topic</a>.

-NOTE: This (and all other content on this website) expresses my personal opinion and not from any employer, past or present.
+{% include whatever.html %}

 ## What is Terraform?

-<a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a> (Hashicorp's marketing home page) says the product is a "tool for building, changing, and versioning infrastructure safely and efficiently".
+<a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a> (HashiCorp's marketing home page) says the product is a "tool for building, changing, and versioning infrastructure safely and efficiently".

 "Terraform makes infrastructure provisioning: <a href="#Repeatable">Repeatable</a>. <a href="#Versioned">Versioned</a>.
 Documented.
 Automated.
 Testable.
 Shareable."